-In this tutorial, we will show you how to install and configuration Dropbox on CentOS 7.
+In this tutorial, we will show you how to install and configure Dropbox on CentOS 7.
 For those of you who didn’t know, Dropbox is a useful file-sharing and syncing service that lets you sync files between different machines over the Internet for free.
 It’s very useful for backing up your important documents, pictures, MP3 files, video files, and other data.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Dropbox on a CentOS 7 server.
+I will show you the step-by-step installation of Dropbox on a CentOS 7 server.